 4.2 Oxalate

-Prepare a mixture of 1 ml of water and 3 ml of dilute hydrochloric acid, and dissolve in it one gram of the material.
+Prepare a mixture of 1 ml of water and 3 ml of dilute hydrochloric acid and dissolve in it one gram of the material.
 Add to it 4 ml of 90 percent alcohol and 4 drops of solution of calcium chloride.
 Allow to stand for one hour.
 The mixture shall remain clear.

 4.3 Readily Carbonizable Substances

-Take 10 ml of sulphuric acid (94.5 to 95.5 percent of H2SO4) in a test-tube and add one gram of the material.
+Take 10 ml of sulphuric acid (94.5 percent to 95.5 percent of H2SO4) in a test-tube and add one gram of the material.
 Heat in a boiling water-bath for one hour.
 Not more than a pale brown colour shall be produced.

 4.4 The material shall also conform to the requirements given in Table 1.